odarasimi/odarasimi.github.io/_posts/2024-06-01-PyTorch-is-Ten-out-of-ATen.markdown

 ###### PyTorch and ATen
 PyTorch uses C++ extensively in its backend, and when one thinks of the relationship between PyTorch and ATen, there are 2 salient points to keep in mind

-- When you perform tensor operations in PyTorch, the higher-level Python code often triggers ATen's C++ functions behind the scenes.
+- When one performs tensor operations in PyTorch, the higher-level Python code often triggers ATen's C++ functions behind the scenes.
-- These C++ functions are implemented to perform the actual mathematical computations, memory allocation, and other low-level tasks required for tensor operations.
+- These C++ functions are implemented to perform the actual mathematical computations, memory allocation, and some other low-level tasks required for tensor operations.

 PyTorch's backend, including ATen, leverages C++ to provide efficient tensor operations, memory management, and hardware abstraction.
 When you execute PyTorch code involving tensor operations, the relevant C++ functions from ATen are used directly, without some separate compilation step to "ATen code."
 This is an orchestra of Python's high-level expressiveness and C++'s performance optimization.
-So whenever we want to optimize our code with GPUs, we provide custom C++ code that we choose to call *C++ extensions* (using the ATen library directly for tensor computations), and we connect our familiar PyTorch frontend (Python) to our custom C++ code with python bindings (we have to connect the frontend to the backend ourselves, because they are custom)...as a consequence we reduce the overhead of the python interpreter.
+So whenever we want to optimize our code with GPUs, we provide custom C++ code that we choose to call *C++ extensions* (using the ATen library directly for tensor computations), and we connect our familiar PyTorch frontend (Python) to our custom C++ code with python bindings (we have to connect the frontend to the backend ourselves, because they are custom)...as a consequence we have the option to reduce the overhead of the python interpreter (e.g fused operations).

 **How do we do this?**
 ###### To Integrate C++ with PyTorch
-- Write C++ Code: You write C++ code that contains the functionality you need.
+- Write C++ Code: Write C++ code that contains the functionality needed.
-- Compile C++ Code: The C++ code is compiled using a C++ compiler, which generates compiled machine code that can be executed by the CPU.
+- Compile C++ Code: The C++ code is compiled using a C++ compiler, the compiler generates machine code that can be executed by the CPU.
-- Python Wrapper: You create a Python wrapper using tools like pybind11.
+- Python Wrapper: Create a Python wrapper using tools like pybind11.
 This wrapper defines Python functions that map to the compiled C++ functions.
-- Compile Wrapper: The Python wrapper code is compiled into a Python extension module.
+- Compile Wrapper: Now the Python wrapper code is compiled into a Python extension module.
-- Python Interaction: When you call a Python function from the extension module, the Python interpreter uses the wrapper to call the corresponding compiled C++ function directly.
+- Python Interaction: When a Python function is called from the extension module, the Python interpreter uses the wrapper to call the corresponding compiled C++ function directly.
 This means that the compiled machine code of the C++ function is executed.
 - C++ Execution: The compiled C++ code executes, performing the desired operations.
 Return to Python: Control returns to the Python interpreter after the C++ function completes, and any results or return values from the C++ function are returned to Python.